cstrnt/notion-api/README.md

 - [Chrome](https://developers.google.com/web/tools/chrome-devtools/manage-data/cookies)
 - [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)

-After you found the Notion.so cookie, look for `token_v2`.
+After you found the Notion.so cookie, look for an entry called `token_v2`.
 It is the necessary credential for the `Notion` instance.
-Simply copy them when you create the instance
+Simply copy them when you create the instance.

 # Instance Options

-The Options are optionally passed to the instance as a parameter.
+The options are optionally passed to the instance as a parameter.
 Those options contain information on how the HTML will be parsed and returned using the instance methods.

 ### Colors (Object)

 Contains definitions for the colors.
-If this option is omitted the default html colors like orange, pink and blue are used.
-You can change this behaviour by passing an object containing colour definitions.
+If this option is omitted the default HTML colors like orange, pink and blue are used.
+You can change this behavior by passing an object containing color definitions.
 Example:

 ```js
 options: {